DonaldKellett/csnaketerm/docs/index.md

 ### With Docker

-A [Docker image](https://hub.docker.com/repository/docker/donaldsebleung/csnaketerm) is now available.
+A Docker image [`donaldsebleung/csnaketerm:0.2.0`](https://hub.docker.com/repository/docker/donaldsebleung/csnaketerm) is now available.

 ### Installing and running the game from source